printto/SSD2018_SnakeAndLadder/README.md

 Todo:
 - Implements snakes.
 - Implements ladder.
-- Flip the board (Currently players walk from the top to the bottom).
-- More graphic in the game.
+- More graphical sprites in the game.

 Group members:
 - Pappim Pipatkasrira